FranciscoKnebel/spaceinvader/README.md

     npm install -g grunt-cli

-Running the game:
+Developing the game:

-	grunt serve
+	grunt dev

 And you will have the boilerplate example running on http://localhost:8000